 To provide needed engagement flexibility for your all your students (whether it be for health or personal related reasons) it is recommended that you create equivalent asynchronous online activities for all your in person class sessions.
 This would mean that for every hour of engaged learning in the classroom, there should also be an hour of asynchronous online work that meets the same learning objectives.
 These objectives can be met using similar or different activities/assessments, just as long as they are met within approximately the same amount of engaged learning time.
 These equivalent activities/assessments can take the form of written or video discussions, essays, quizzes, etc… and could include reading and/or watching video content.

-It is recommended that you use the Course Workload Estimator 2.0 to help you calculate the engaged learning hours for both your in class and out of class activities/assessments.
 For some specific ideas about creating these asynchronous activities, check out the Asynchronous Cookbook put out by Middlebury College.